sshailesh49/laravel-10-boilerplate-task/README.md

 * **IAM Module**
   Creates an IAM user with permissions limited to **EKS and ECR**, which is used by CI/CD for deployments.

-> ℹ️ Note: Creating actual AWS resources is optional as per the task instructions.
+> Note: Creating actual AWS resources is optional as per the task instructions.
 The Terraform code is written as if a real EKS cluster and ECR repository exist.

 ### Terraform Commands